-Over the next five years, some of the traditional application markets are expected fare significantly better than others.
-Two of the application areas are expected to grow at a Compound Annual Growth Rate (CAGR) over 40%, with most of the growth expected after 2023.
+Over the next six years, some of the traditional application markets are expected to fare significantly better than others.
+Two of the application areas are expected to grow at Compound Annual Growth Rate (CAGR) in units over 40%, with most of the growth expected after 2026.
 But all applications are expected to benefit over the next five years from lower cost uncooled FPAs from detector suppliers that have established partnerships with semiconductor fabs, implementing Wafer Level Packaging (WLP), Wafer Level Optics and integrated electronics functions on ASICs (Application Specific Integrated Circuits).

-The Consumer and Emerging application market segment includes smartphone thermal imaging attachments for prices as low as $200 and smartphones with integrated thermal imagers in the $500 - $800 price range.
+The Consumer and Emerging application market segment includes smartphone thermal imaging attachments for prices lower than $200 and smartphones with integrated thermal imagers in the $500 price range.
 The cores used in the smartphones are now also being used in other consumer applications including hunter’s rifle scopes, low-end thermography, night sights for boating and drones.

 In addition, new uncooled and cooled FPA suppliers have emerged in China, South Korea and Turkey.
 At the same time, developers of novel uncooled detectors are facing an uphill battle against microbolometers with several dropping out of the race in the last two years.

-All of these changes have resulted in significant realignments and mergers – especially among makers of fire fighting thermal imagers.
+All of these changes have resulted in significant realignments and mergers.

 In addition, market shares of suppliers of uncooled focal plane arrays have undergone dramatic changes as Chinese companies ramped up their uncooled fabs during the EST bubble.

 In cooled infrared imaging, applications include Security/Surveillance, R&D, Process Control, Nondestructive Testing, Aircraft Enhanced Flight Vision Systems (EFVS), Optical Gas Imaging (OGI), Airborne Surveillance and Ground applications.

 New cooled detector technologies are being developed for high-end thermal imaging.
 Developments are accelerating in superlattice detectors and high operating temperature (“HOT”) FPAs.
 Cameras based on new superlattice-based nBn/XBn detectors and T2SL (Type II Superlattice) detectors are now available in the commercial market.